-STM 550 is available in three different product and packaging variants:
+STM 550 is available in two different product and packaging variants:

 - STM 550 is the multisensor module in original PTM module form factor intended for integration into OEM housings.
-It is provided in tray and box packaging of 100 units per box. - STM 550 Installation Kit combines the STM 550 multisensor module with a wall mount, a design frame, a magnet (for magnet sensor functionality) and an adhesive mounting tape into a ready to use product.
-It is provided in tray and box packing of 100 units per box. - EMSI Easyfit Multisensor contains the same components as STM 550 Installation Kit but is provided in single unit packaging with 10 single packaged units per box.
+It is provided in tray and box packaging of 100 units per box. - STM 550 KIT (STM 550 Installation Kit) combines the STM 550 multisensor module with a wall mount, a design frame, a magnet (for magnet sensor functionality) and an adhesive mounting tape into a ready to use product.
+It is provided in tray and box packing of 100 units per box.

-Figure 1 Figure 1 below shows the STM 550 module on the left and the finished product EMSI combining the STM 550 module with wall mount and design frame on the right.
+Figure 1 below shows the STM 550 module on the left and the finished product combining the STM 550 module with wall mount and design frame from the installation kit on the right.

-Figure 1 - STM 550 module (left) and EMSI finished product (right)
+Figure 1 - STM 550 module (left) and STM 550 finished product (right)